Famous Gems and Beaded Jewelry: The Bahia Emerald

-The story of the Bahia Emerald isn’t one of women flaunting dazzling beaded jewelry, but of Las Vegas heists and near blood baths in the desert.
+The story of the Bahia Emerald isn’t one of the women flaunting dazzling beaded jewelry, but of Las Vegas heists and near blood baths in the desert.
 It is the largest emerald stone ever found, and the single largest emerald crystal ever discovered in embedded in rock.
 It weighs 840 pounds.
 That’s about 1,900,000 carats.
 It’s worth about $400 million.
 Chump change, right?

 After it was found in Brazil, it exchanged hands several times between gem and beaded jewelry custodians, until it wound up stored in New Orleans—at exactly the wrong time.
 During its short stay in a secure warehouse vault, Hurricane Katrina swept in and devastated the city.
 The Bahia Emerald was submerged with other beaded jewelry beneath 16 feet of water for two full months.